ellisbrown/ellisbrown.github.io/_pages/about.md

 I am also generally interested in drawing inspiration from intelligence in humans and nature.
 My long-term goal is to develop intelligent agents that can generalize and continually adapt as robustly and efficiently as humans do, allowing them to be *safely* deployed in the real world.

-Previously, I was a founding engineer at [BlackRock AI Labs](https://www.blackrock.com/corporate/ai) in Palo Alto working with
+Previously I was a founding engineer at [BlackRock AI Labs](https://www.blackrock.com/corporate/ai) in Palo Alto, where I was fortunate to work with
 [Mykel Kochenderfer](https://mykel.kochenderfer.com/),
 [Stephen Boyd](https://web.stanford.edu/~boyd/),
 and [Trevor Hastie](https://web.stanford.edu/~hastie/)